Your First Analysis

 2 The Analysis Goal

-We’ll analyze a simulated genomic dataset to:
+We’ll analyse a simulated genomic dataset to:

-1. Identify population structure using PCA
+1. Identify population structure using SVD/PCA

 2. Remove technical artifacts through quality control